eynhaender/getboost/readme.md

-**Note:** After about 12 years of spending time on the project, I see no support for it, so I switched my focus to more promising ideas. _Sergey_
+**Note:** After more than 10 years of spending my time on the project, I see no support for it, so I switched my focus to more promising ideas. _Sergey_

 NuGet Packages for [Boost](http://boost.org).